Y-T-G/Y-T-G.github.io/content/posts/tutorials/mmdetection-hacks-tricks.md

 ## Filtering the dataset

-The `Runner` object also gives you access to loaded dataset.
-And this allows us to do another nifty hack to filter the dataset.
+The `Runner` object also gives you access to the loaded dataset.
+And this object has a nice little hidden property that we can use to filter the dataset.
 This was useful for me when I wanted to implement active learning to create datasets for each cycle.

-The dataset object in `runner.train_dataloader.dataset` has a property called `_indices`.
-This property is used to filter the dataset during initialization of the dataset.
+Inside the dataset object at `runner.train_dataloader.dataset` is a property called `_indices`.
+This property is used to filter the dataset during initialization of the dataset, however there doesn't seem to be any official way to use this.
 When the `Runner` object is created, it doesn't initialize the dataset right away.
-MMEngine implements lazy-loading that delays the initialization of the dataset until the dataset is used, which is when the training begins.
-So you could use the `_indices` property to pass the indices of the data you want to keep in the final dataset that would be used during training.
+MMEngine implements lazy-loading that delays the initialization of the dataset until the dataset is used, i.e. when the training begins.
+So you could use the `_indices` property to pass the indices of the data you want to keep in the final dataset even after initializing the `Runner` object, which would then be used during training.
 However, there's one issue.
-The implementation is currently broken.
+The implementation is currently somewhat broken.
 So we have to again resort to monkey-patching.
 Specifically, we patch the `full_init()` method using the following redefinition:

 ```python
 def full_init(self) -> None: